-Paul Martin was discovered when he was interviewed by the BBC about his passion for oak furniture.
+Paul Martin was discovered when he was interviewed about his passion for oak furniture.
 He was signed up on the spot and has since presented Flog It! for more than 20 years and 1,000 episodes.
 His other TV shows include Britain's Hidden Heritage, Paul Martin's Handmade Revolution, Make Me A Dealer and Curiosity

 Discover the Peak District's stately homes with antiques expert Paul Martin

 For up-to-date information on travel and COVID-19, click here.

 The Peak District is home to some of the nation's finest country houses, among them Chatsworth House and Hardwick Hall.
 On this wonderful four-day tour, you'll explore these stately homes with like-minded readers, and have the chance to find an antique for yourself on a trip to Bolsover Antique Centre, armed with hints and tips from the brilliant Paul Martin.